Examination of Research Degrees: Procedural Guidance

 Corrections/amendments to your thesis

 Corrections or amendments to a thesis are generally reviewed and signed off by a nominee from the original examining committee.
 You should make the necessary changes to your thesis and submit to the nominated examiner.
-The nominated examiner will then confirm with Academic Registry (Student Administration) that the necessary changes have been made.
+The nominated examiner will then confirm with Student Administration that the necessary changes have been made.

 Resubmission of your thesis